-- a) If you are unhappy with the outcome of your stage 1 complaint we will formally investigate your complaint at stage 2 of the procedure. - b) At stage 2 we will send you an acknowledgement within 3 working days of the date we receive your complaint. - c) We will appoint an Investigating Officer to look into your complaint.
-This will usually be the Complaints and Information Governance Manager. - d) The Investigating Officer will contact you within 5 working days to clarify the issues and your desired outcome in relation to each element of your complaint. - e) The Investigating Officer will contact you with a thorough response within 25 working days of the date we receive your complaint. - f) If you are unhappy with the outcome at stage 2 you should contact the Complaints and Information Governance Team within 20 working days of the date of your stage 2 response who will advise you how to progress the matter. - g) If it is not going to be possible to investigate your complaint within 25 working days the Investigating Officer will contact you and explain the reason why. - h) We may need to agree to extend the timescales where people are unavailable due to sickness absence, annual leave or other commitments or where we are waiting for an advocate or translator to be appointed.
+- (a) If you are unhappy with the outcome of your stage 1 complaint or have not received a response we will formally investigate your complaint at stage 2 of the procedure. - (b) At stage 2 we will send you an acknowledgement within 3 working days of the date we receive your complaint. - (c) We will appoint an Investigating Officer to look into your complaint.
+This will usually be the Complaints Investigator or Complaints Manager. - (d) The Investigating Officer will contact you where appropriate to clarify the issues and your desired outcome in relation to each element of your complaint. - (e) The Investigating Officer will contact you with a thorough response within 20 working days from request to escalate if this is not possible an explanation and a date when the stage two response will be received.
+This should not exceed a further 10 working days without good reason. - (f) If it is not going to be possible to investigate your complaint within 30 working days the Investigating Officer will contact you and explain the reason why.

+- (g) We may need to extend the timescale for response where people are unavailable due to sickness absence, annual leave or other commitments or where we are waiting for an advocate or translator to be appointed.
 This will be the exception and not the rule.
-The Investigating Officer will agree any extension with you and contact you confirming the decision where appropriate.
-If you do not receive a response by the agreed date you should contact the Complaints and Information Governance Team. - i) Where your complaint is about the complaints procedure or where there is a potential conflict of interest we will appoint a manager from another department to investigate your complaint.
+The Investigating Officer will contact you where it is necessary to extend the timescale for response.
+If you do not receive a response by the agreed date you should contact the Complaints and Information Governance Team. - (h) Where your complaint is about the complaints procedure or where there is a potential conflict of interest we will appoint a manager from another department to investigate your complaint.